-Private Education Loan Information and Disclosures
+Private Education Loan Information

-A private education loan is a non-Federal Student Aid (FSA) loan that is made by a bank to a borrower expressly for postsecondary education expenses.
-FSA loans typically have more favorable terms and conditions than private education loans.
-Accordingly, Northcentral University (NCU) encourages students needing financial aid to pay for their education to complete the Free Application for Federal Student Aid to determine their eligibility for FSA.
-NCU may certify a student's private education loan in situations where a student may not be immediately eligible for FSA.
+A private education loan is a non-Federal Student Aid (FSA) loan that is made to a borrower expressly for postsecondary education expenses, regardless of whether the loan is provided through the educational institution that the student attends or directly to the borrower from the private educational lender.
+In either case, borrowers should know that they may qualify for FSA loans or other assistance from FSA programs, and that the terms and conditions of a FSA loan may be more favorable than the provisions of private education loans.
+Accordingly, Northcentral University (NCU) encourages students needing financial aid to pay for their education to complete the Free Application for Federal Student Aid (FAFSA) to determine their eligibility for FSA.
+NCU may certify a student's private education loan in situations where a student may not be immediately eligible for a FSA loan.